 One other critical factor to consider before buying an outdoor PA system is the purpose or the primary reason for purchasing one.
 If you need an outdoor PA system to amplify both speech and music, you may need an outdoor PA system with additional capabilities.
 To amplify music, you need an outdoor PA system that covers less speech and more audio frequencies.

-It is vital to buy an outdoor PA system that can reproduce sound in high, middle and low audio spectrum range.
+It is vital to buy an outdoor PA system that can reproduce sound in high, middle, and low audio spectrum ranges.
 If music reproduction is your primary purpose for purchasing an outdoor PA system, you need an outdoor PA system with a higher wattage.
 The power rating for music is more than speech because music has a much broader frequency spectrum than speech.

 ● Outdoor PA system portability